 Servers can also be built with lower power memory modules, hard drives, and processors, all producing less heat and requiring less cooling.

 Further tweaking includes cooling fans that dynamically throttle up or down based on power demands.
 Heavily loaded servers draw more power and produce more heat, so the fans spin faster to provide more cooling.
 When the load decreases, so does the fan speed, saving power.

 Remote tools allow administrators to manage entire banks of servers from a central location, so it’s not necessary to keep monitors turned on.
 In fact, it’s often possible to simply turn off all the lights and close the door to the server room while one or two administrators manage the system from their desks.

-Data centre administrators aren’t the only ones who can work remotely.
+Data center administrators aren’t the only ones who can work remotely.
 Information workers, a growing segment of the population, can now interact and do their jobs without going into an office.
-Sales reps often work from home or on the road using only a cell phone and a laptop, or even just a smart phone.
+Sales reps often work from home or on the road using only a cell phone and a laptop.
 Phone conferences, video conferences, and web-based meetings have greatly reduced the need for business travel, saving the environment from all the associated green-house gas emissions.